-I have been on every version of the ww plan for years and have been making this weight watchers pork loin recipe for years and I managed to lighten it up even more than the original!
-I love that it's easy and can be made in under 30 minutes from staples you have on hand.
+I have been on every version of the ww plan for years and have been making this weight watchers pork loin recipe forever!
+However, I managed to lighten it up even more than the original!
+I love that it's easy and can be made in under 30 minutes from the staples you have on hand.
 I always have a jar of capers in the fridge, as well as non-fat greek yogurt, Dijon mustard and chicken bouillon in the pantry.

-And follow my Weight Watchers Recipes Board on Pinterest for recipes the whole family will love!
+And follow my WW Recipes Board on Pinterest for recipes the whole family will love!

-📋 Pork with Creamy Mustard Caper Sauce Recipe
+📋 WW Pork with Creamy Mustard Caper Sauce Recipe

 - 2 tbsps all purpose flour